designbright/CreateToDoListEXPRESS/README.md

-BUILD A TO-DO LIST
+# BUILD A TO-DO LIST

-Using Express and an in-memory data structure, build a real todo list application.
-You should be able to add new todos and mark todos as complete.
+Use Express to build a todo list application.You should be able to add new todos and mark todos as complete.

-Use Express to build a todo list application.
 In order to keep the list of todos, you will need to create some data structure and update it from Express, like this example:

 const todos = [
   "Wash the car"